SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/05-Altering-Tables.md

 # Altering Tables

-A table can be changed using the `ALTER` keyword.
+A table can be changed by using the `ALTER` keyword.

 Altering a table or adding a constraint might not be possible if there is already data in the table.

-That is why, it is always best to plan ahead, else you will end up having to populate the table from scratch.
+That is why it is always best to plan ahead, or you will end up having to populate the table from scratch.

 ```Java
 ALTER TABLE `employees`;